Contact

 Response timelines reflect the nature and complexity of the inquiry type:

-The directory does not provide legal interpretation, construction advice, material recommendations, or regulatory guidance.
-Inquiries structured as requests for professional advice — for example, asking whether a specific overhang span is code-compliant or whether a contractor's license meets state requirements — are outside the scope of directory operations and will be redirected to the appropriate licensing authority or trade association.
+The provider network does not provide legal interpretation, construction advice, material recommendations, or regulatory guidance.
+Inquiries structured as requests for professional advice — for example, asking whether a specific overhang span is code-compliant or whether a contractor's license meets state requirements — are outside the scope of provider network operations and will be redirected to the appropriate licensing authority or trade association.

-State contractor licensing boards, not this directory, hold authoritative records for license verification.
+State contractor licensing boards, not this provider network, hold authoritative records for license verification.
 The National Kitchen and Bath Association (NKBA) and the Kitchen Cabinet Manufacturers Association (KCMA) maintain published standards relevant to installation compliance.
 ASTM International publishes material performance standards referenced in countertop fabrication specifications.

 Additional contact options